JavaGirish/HerokuAutomation/README.md

 Test cases from different functional areas available in the AddNewComputers, EditComputer, and HomePageValidations class files.

-All the required dependencies included in POM file.
+All the required dependencies are included in POM file.